THS-International/website/src/markdown-pages/faq.md

           and participating in Reception events you automatically agree to these rules.
         title: What rules do I have to follow for the Reception?
-      - description: >-
-          Your Buddy will get in contact with you a few weeks before the Reception!
+      - description: Your Buddy wil contact you soon!
         title: When do I get my Buddy?
       - description: >-
           Usually one or two days before the event you will receive an e-mail